 620-3.6 Grounding Equipment Shelters: Install all grounds for the equipment shelter on the side of the building that utilities, communication cables, and fiber enter.
-Connect all earth grounds to this point, including the grounding system for SPDs.
+Connect all earth grounds to this point, including the grounding system for the surge protection devices (SPDs).
 Make all connections to SPDs according to the manufacturer's recommendations.